-Actuarial valuations of the plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
+Actuarial valuations of the ongoing plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-An experience report on the Systems was most recently issued for the period ending June 30, 2019, for first use in the July 1, 2021 actuarial valuation.
+An experience report on the Systems was most recently issued for the period ending June 30, 2019.
+The June 30, 2023, (the measurement date) total pension liability, net pension liability, and sensitivity information were determined by the consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on actuarial valuations performed as of July 1, 2022.